Pinterest Pixel

 Sometimes, clarity trumps conciseness.
 In scenarios where a transparent and easily traceable method is preferred, breaking the weighted average calculation into more digestible steps using SUM and helper columns is a prudent choice.

-This alternate route involves creating an intermediary step: a helper column that multiplies each individual value by its corresponding weight.
-This creates a new array of weighted values which can then be summed using the SUM function to find the total sum of weighted values.
+This method requires you to create a helper column that multiplies each individual value by its corresponding weight.
+This creates a new array of weighted values, which can then be summed using the SUM function to find the total sum of weighted values.

 Next, to get the weighted average, I would divide the total sum of weighted values by the sum of the weights, also calculated using the SUM function on the weights array.